GoogleCloudPlatform/go-endpoints/README.md

 }
 ```

-Last step is to make the above avaiable as an API and leverage all
+Last step is to make the above available as a **discoverable API**
-the juicy stuff Cloud Endpoints are great at.
+and leverage all the juicy stuff Cloud Endpoints are great at.

 ```go
 import "github.com/crhym3/go-endpoints/endpoints"